-The Hospitality course offers the opportunity for students to gain qualifications in the following:

-SIT20222 Certificate II in Hospitality SIT30622 Certificate III in Hospitality
+The Hospitality course offers the opportunity for students to gain qualifications in SIT20322 Certificate II in Hospitality.

 This course provides students opportunities that not only promote an appreciation and understanding of the workplace culture and practices of the hospitality industry but also engages them in examining and evaluating the impact of social, cultural and environmental issues from a hospitality perspective.